frnmst/automated-tasks/docs/rules.rst

 Python scripts
 ``````````````

-- scripts must be written in Python 3.
+- scripts must be written in Python >= 3.5 and Python < 4.
 - scripts must start with ``#!/usr/bin/env python3``
 - access to the shell must be done with ``subprocess.run``
 - all shell variables must be quoted with ``shlex.quote``